musicbutton

 a) (4) One may be ignorant concerning the field of action, the reactions to something, sleep, that which found its end, and that which is appropriate.
 (5) To take the temporal for the eternal, the impure for the pure, what is unhappy for the happy and the inauthentic for the authentic, is what one calls ignorance.

-b) (6) When the seer sees it as such that he is one and the same as that what he is capable of, is that egoism.
+b) (6) When the seer sees it as such that he is one and the same as that what he is capable of, that is egoism.

 c) (7) Happiness is closely followed by attachment.